tiangolo/full-stack-fastapi-couchbase/{{cookiecutter.project_slug}}/README.md

 For example, the directory with the backend code is mounted as a Docker "host volume" (in the file `docker-compose.dev.volumes.yml`), mapping the code you change live to the directory inside the container.
 That allows you to test your changes right away, without having to build the Docker image again.
 It should only be done during development, for production, you should build the Docker image with a recent version of the backend code.
 But during development, it allows you to iterate very fast.

 There is also a commented out `command` override (in the file `docker-compose.dev.command.yml`), if you want to enable it, uncomment it.
 It makes the backend container run a process that does "nothing", but keeps the process running.
-That allows you to get inside your living container and run commands inside, for example a Python interpreter to test installed dependencies, or start the Flask development server that reloads when it detectes changes.
+That allows you to get inside your living container and run commands inside, for example a Python interpreter to test installed dependencies, or start the development server that reloads when it detectes changes.

 To get inside the container with a `bash` session you can start the stack with: